Navideck/universal_ble/README.md

 ### withManufacturerData

-Use the `withManufacturerData` property to filter devices by manufacturer data.
-When you pass a list of `ManufacturerDataFilter` objects to this property, the scan results will only include devices that contain any of the specified manufacturer data.
+Use the `withManufacturerData` parameter to filter devices by manufacturer data.
+When you pass a list of `ManufacturerDataFilter` objects to this parameter, the scan results will only include devices that contain any of the specified manufacturer data.

 ```dart
 List<ManufacturerDataFilter> withManufacturerData;